DaVinci Resolve - configure your video editing workstation

 For optimal hard disk performance, we recommend the following configuration:

-1. SSD Samsung 860 Pro, from 250 GB for the operating system and software depending on the size of your programs.
+1. M.2 NVME SSD Samsung 980 Pro, from 512 GB for the operating system and software depending on the size of your programs.

-2. NVMe Flash Storage Drive, HP Z Turbo Drive or a Samsung 970 Pro M.2 SSD for your active project-related data.
+2. NVMe Flash Storage Drive, HP Z Turbo Drive or a Samsung 980 Pro M.2 NVME SSD for your active project-related data.